LuisGC/blog/content/blog/2018/12/The-German-Romantische-Strasse.md

 We arrived in [**Nördlingen**](https://en.wikipedia.org/wiki/N%C3%B6rdlingen) in the evening, so again we walked through it at night, to enjoy the seasonal decoration and the X-Mas Market delicacies, and we walked it again calmly in the following morning.

-Again, as in Dinkelsbühl and Rothenburg ob der Tauber, this is the third almost perfectly preserved medieval town center with a fully walkable battlements (the only three in Germany) that can be traversed, in this case for more than 2.5 km.
+Again, as in Dinkelsbühl and Rothenburg ob der Tauber, this is the third fully walkable battlements that can be traversed (the only three in Germany) surrounding, in this case for more than 2.5 km, an almost perfectly preserved medieval town center.
 I suppose that reading this summary it all sounds quite similar but in reality each town had its own personality and _touch_, so our visits were not overlapping with the previous ones but adding a lot to a great overall experience.

 <div class="image central">
     <img src="/img/2018/Nordlingen.jpg" alt="the amazing battlements of Nördlingen">